 Telemeter for determining distance and height

-- A transparent Telemeter (nTM) is available for use at night or in adverse light conditions; this can be equipped with a mini glow stick to read the scales in the dark.
+- A transparent single-sided Telemeter (nTM) is available for use at night or in adverse light conditions; this can be equipped with a mini glow stick to read the scales in the dark.
+This model offers only distance measuring functions

 - For instructors there is the special, enlarged instructor Telemeter (wqTMx2) for simplified showing and demonstration.